hmxxu/BeatBuddy/README.md

  * On-site player for Spotify music

 ### Known bugs
- * Clicking on a song in the generated playlist produces an "operation is insecure" error in Firefox
- * The search bar does not work in Safari
+ * The search bar does not work in Safari (or other mobile environments)
  * If the user is already logged into Spotify, the add playlist to spotify option does not work

 ### How to report bugs